Alimony in Florida is a hot issue in divorce. My law practice focuses 100% on divorce cases. I will help you understand how alimony works in Florida.

 I want to do the same for you now.
 Let’s get started!

-Alimony is sometimes also known as "spousal support."
-It is based upon two critical questions.
+Here in Florida, alimony (sometimes also known as “spousal support”) is not based on an alimony calculator, but on two critical questions.
 You must be able to answer yes to each question for alimony to be an issue in your situation.

 NEED TO RECEIVE ALIMONY:

 Does one of you have a NEED to receive spousal support?
 In other words, are your living expenses more than your income?